Welcome to the McLean Institute for Public Service and Community Engagement!

 It is my pleasure to introduce you to the McLean Institute.
-Our team works hard to support and increase our community engagement efforts with the state and local communities.
-We are honored to join you and our other partners in developing programs to raise the standard of living throughout Mississippi.
+I am pleased to have served as the University of Mississippi’s first ever Director of Community Engagement, fulfilling that lead role from 2012 to 2019.
+I continue to direct the McLean Institute’s efforts in public service and community engagement.
+Our team works hard to support and increase community engagement throughout the state and with local communities.
+We are honored to collaborate with state wide and local community partners to improve the quality of life for all Mississippians.

-Over the next several years, the McLean Institute will support community engagement across the UM campus and continue to offer educational programs to improve the quality of life for all.
-We understand that poverty alleviation in Mississippi is a long-term endeavor, but one that must be pursued to raise livelihoods.
+The McLean Institute will continue to support community engagement across the UM campus and to offer educational programs to improve the quality of life for all.

 Albert Nylander, Director